Your $3,000 cash loan could be just a few clicks away.

 - Are you employed?
 Lenders have eligibility criteria in regards to how you need to be employed and how much you have to earn.
 Keep in mind there are still loan options available if you’re receiving welfare payments as income.
 If you’re between jobs, you still may be eligible for a loan as well.
 Check the eligibility criteria of each lender before you apply.

-The actual amount you pay will depend on your loan term.
-For example, you will pay less for a $3,000 loan over three months than you will over four months because there will be an extra month of interest.
+- How much does the loan cost?
+The actual amount you pay will likely depend on your loan term.
+For example, you may pay less for a $3,000 loan over 6 months than you would over a year because there will be more interest charges applied.
 Lenders have different financing fees and limits on terms depending on state law.
 Be sure to consider the total cost when weighing your options.

 - Repayment flexibility.
 A number of lenders allow you to make repayments according to how frequently you get paid.
 If you can repay your loan ahead of time without being subject to an early payout penalty, you can save on fees and interest.